Quincy-Fer/Harmony-Therapy-Website/README.md

 ### Process used for creation:

-1. Ideation: web design sites such as dribble and behance to choose
+1. Web design sites such as dribble and behance to get inspiration from
 2. Jeff Su's perfect prompt method to create a basic sitemap with chatgpt
 3. Relume.io to iterate over the sitemap, create a basic wireframe
 4. Chatgpt to write content for sections website